Badea741/CommonGenericClasses/README.md

 # CommonGenericClasses

-## Base generic implementation using repository and unit of work design pattern of crud operations in .NET Standard 2.1
+## Base generic implementation using Repository & Unit of work Design Pattern of CRUD operations in .NET Standard 2.1

 # Installation
 CLI